Choosing a Stage for Local Files¶

 - Table stages do not support setting file format options.
 Instead, you must specify file format and copy options as part of the COPY INTO <table> command.

 Note that a table stage is not a separate database object; rather, it is an implicit stage tied to the table itself.
 A table stage has no grantable privileges of its own.
-To stage files to a table stage, list the files, or query them on the stage, you must be the table owner (have the role with the OWNERSHIP privilege on the table).
+To stage files to a table stage, list the files, query them on the stage, or drop them, you must be the table owner (have the role with the OWNERSHIP privilege on the table).

 This option is not appropriate if you need to copy the data in the files into multiple tables.

 Internal stages are named database objects that provide the greatest degree of flexibility for data loading.
 Because they are database objects, the security/access rules that apply to all objects apply:

 - Users with the appropriate privileges on the stage can load data into any table.

 - Ownership of the stage can be transferred to another role, and privileges granted to use the stage can be modified to add or remove roles.

 - When you create a stage, you must explicitly grant privileges on the stage to one or more roles before users with those roles can use the stage.

 If you plan to stage data files that will be loaded only by you, or will be loaded only into a single table, then you may prefer to simply use either your user stage or the stage for the table into which you will be loading data.